Dataenthusiast23/LITA-_CAPSTONE-_PROJECT_2/README.md

 South is the top-performing region, generating 927K in sales, making up the largest share of revenue.

-East follows with 486K, while North and South regions trail with 387K and 300K, respectively.
+East follows with 486K, while North and West regions trail with 387K and 300K, respectively.

-The West region dominates,maybe due to higher demand or better market penetration.
+The South region dominace, maybe due to higher demand or better market penetration.

 3. Sales Percentage by Region:

-West represents the largest portion of sales at 56.66%, while East holds 24.66%.
+South represents the largest portion of sales at 56.66%, while East holds 24.66%.

 South and North contribute to a lesser extent, with 10.83% and 8.35%, respectively.